flutter/devtools/tool/README.md

   generally work and that there are no exceptions in the chrome devtools log

 If you find any release blocking issues, fix them before releasing.
-Then use the latest commit hash that includes the Prep PR as well as the bug fixes for the following steps.
+Then grab the latest commit hash that includes both the release prep commit and the bug fixes, and use this commit hash for the following steps.

 Once the build is in good shape, you can revert any local changes and proceed to the next step.
 ```shell